BasedAndLainPilled/PhysHelper/README.md

 - Scales nudges based on part mass for consistent motion.

-- Optional multiplayer support via network ownership assignment. --Although not intended
+- Optional multiplayer support via network ownership assignment but it might not be stable in multiplayer

 - Cleans up automatically when parts are removed.